 Instrumental Program: Years 4 – 8

-All Year 7 students are then required to nominate an instrument of their choice to be taught in a class band beginners program.
+Students are required to nominate an instrument of their choice to be taught in a class band beginners program.
 Instruments are provided at no additional cost to parents.

 Instruments offered are:

 - Bass Guitar

 Students develop their musical knowledge in a classroom setting whilst learning basic guitar and keyboard skills.
 They are introduced to composition in preparation for Song Writing in Year 9.

 Students may elect to study music where they will develop their aural, compositional, theoretical, practical, and performance skills in preparation for VCE music.

 Students experience solo and group performance, theory and aural training, analysis and composition.

 Weekly ensemble rehearsals are a core component to successful music learning.
 Students learning instruments are encouraged to join one of the many ensembles that rehearse weekly.
 These include:

 - Flute Ensemble